HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_01/Exercise_01_24/Exercise_01_24.md

 ^Z
 Book with isbn 2 occurred in 2 transactions.
 ```
 The program kind of works but the input and output is mixed together in a confusing way.
-This could be improved but requires using of techniques presented later on in the book.
+This could be improved by using techniques presented later on in the book.

 (The ^Z shows up in the console when CTRL+Z is entered by the user to indicate end-of-file.)